-Welcome to Vacuum Wars and our review of the new Shark Matrix self-empty Robot Vacuum.
-We put it through all kinds of tests over a few weeks’ time.
-In this article, we’ll review all the results of those tests and show how the Shark Matrix stacks up against its most likely competitor, the Roomba i3+ EVO.
+Welcome to our review of the Shark Matrix self-empty Robot Vacuum.
+We purchased one to evaluate over a few weeks, and in this article, we’ll go over all the results from our Shark Matrix self-empty review.
+This includes findings from evaluations, its features, pros, cons, and how it compares to its most likely competitor, the Roomba i3+ EVO.ย

 LiDAR and Auto-Empty Bin

-The Shark Matrix comes with an auto-empty dust bin.
-When the robot returns to its dock to recharge, it will automatically empty the contents of its dust bin into a bagless bin.
+It also comes with an auto-empty dust bin.
+That means when the robot returns to its dock to recharge, it will automatically empty the contents of its dust bin into a bagless bin.
 Shark is one of the few manufacturers that do bagless auto-empty bins, which is a pro in and of itself.

 Shark has priced the Matrix quite low.
-It’s one of the cheapest robot vacuums out there with both LiDAR and an auto-empty bin.
-Even though the Roomba i3 doesn’t have LiDAR but uses a less accurate floor tracking system for its navigation, it’s still probably the Shark’s closest natural competitor due to the lower price on the Shark.
+It’s one of the most affordable robot vacuums available that features both LiDAR and an auto-empty bin.
+And while the Roomba i3 doesn’t have LiDAR and uses a less accurate floor tracking system for navigation, it’s still probably the Shark’s closest natural competitor due to the lower price of the Shark.

 In the box